bertrandmc/til/aws/developer-associate-notes.md

 The collected data is retained in encrypted format in an AWS Application Discovery Service data store.
 You can export this data as a CSV file and use it to estimate the Total Cost of Ownership (TCO) of running on AWS and to plan your migration to AWS.
 In addition, this data is also available in AWS Migration Hub, where you can migrate the discovered servers and track their progress as they get migrated to AWS.

 # Other

+## AWS Config

+AWS Config is a service that enables you to assess, audit, and evaluate the configurations of your AWS resources.
+Config continuously monitors and records your AWS resource configurations and allows you to automate the evaluation of recorded configurations against desired configurations.
+With Config, you can review changes in configurations and relationships between AWS resources, dive into detailed resource configuration histories, and determine your overall compliance against the configurations specified in your internal guidelines.
+This enables you to simplify compliance auditing, security analysis, change management, and operational troubleshooting.

+**Config Rules**
+We can use AWS managed config rules (over 80 rules).
+Or we can create custom config rules (must be defined in AWS Lambda). e.g: Evaluate if all instances are t2.micro or if all security groups expose no SSH to 0.0.0./0

+Rules are evaluated or triggered:

+1. for each config change.
+2. and/or at regular time intervals.

+You can trigger CloudWatch Events if the rule is non-compliant (and chain with Lambda).
+Rules can have auto-remediation setting, so if a change happened and shound't you can configure a way to remediate it. e.g: block any public bucket.

+Price: You pay \$0.003 per configuration item recorded in your AWS account per AWS Region.

 ## AWS CLI